 The pews make up another intriguing feature, since they differ from each other quite significantly.

-One set is austere and simple, apparently stemming from the time of Emperor Joseph II (1741-1790), who was known for his dislike of unnecessary pomp and circumstance.
+One set is relatively simple and unadorned.
+These seats apparently stem from the time of Emperor Joseph II (1741-1790), who disliked unnecessary pomp and circumstance.

-Others have rich, detailed carvings at the ends and fronts, and date back to before Joseph and his austerity.
+Other pews have rich, detailed carvings and date back to before Joseph and his austerity philosophy.

 Tickets & visitor tips